Nathan Wray – BSc (Hons) in Construction Project Management and Applied Technology

 School: Abbey Vocational School, Donegal Town

-Growing up, I have always had a keen interest in construction, inspired by my dad.
+Growing up, I always had a keen interest in construction, inspired by my dad.
 He runs his own joinery business, and since I was young, I always loved helping him in the shed working on all sorts of projects.
 Over the many summers I have spent in the workshop with him, I’ve got to work on sites, in houses, and got to know lots of local tradesmen and firms.
 In school, my favourite and best subject was construction, and I knew that was the career I wanted to follow.

 I researched studying construction in different colleges around the country, and decided I would study in ATU Sligo after attending the open day and seeing the amazing facilities.
-I am now finished my second year of the course and I am over the moon with how it is going.

-I also really enjoy drawing or Revit.
+I also really enjoyed drawing or Revit.
 I loved technical graphics in school, and it is great to follow it up in college relating to construction.
 We completed technical drawings in first year, followed by studying computer aided design (CAD).
 In second year, we studied building information modelling (BIM), also known as Revit.
 As a student who never used this software before, our lecturer Kieran Gallagher was excellent at explaining how to use the software – from basic commands right up to detailed file properties.
 BIM is a great skill to have in this industry, especially as we progress into the future of construction.

 Find out more about AU946 Bachelor of Science (Honours) in Construction Project Management and Applied Technology